Integrating Visa CE 3.0 & Mastercard Fraud Protection

 What This Guide Covers

-This guide helps you implement automated fraud chargeback protection through Visa 3.0 and Mastercard Fraud Protection programs.
-When properly configured, these programs can significantly reduce your liability for fraudulent chargebacks by automatically proving legitimate cardholder usage patterns.
+This guide helps you implement automated fraud chargeback protection through Visa Compelling Evidence 3.0 Mastercard Fraud Protection & American Express's equivalent programs.
+When properly configured, these programs can reduce your liability for fraudulent chargebacks by automatically proving legitimate cardholder usage patterns.

 Links to Card Scheme compelling evidence rules: